MacoskoLab/Macosko-Pipelines/MULTI-seq/filterfastq/README.md

      <out_R1.fastq> <out_R2.fastq> \
      1 true true
 ```

-This step has been deprecated in favor of the CITE-seq-Count option `-wl WHITELIST, --whitelist WHITELIST`

 | Binary            | line 124       | line 171   |
 | ----------------- | -------------- | ---------- |